logo

 /**

-* @notice Adds a monotonically increasing state version.
-This optional extension allows
+* @notice Adds a monotonically increasing version of the representable state.

 */